williamchase14/Large-Reporting-Template/README.md

-# Large Reporting Template –
+# Large Reporting Template
 This repository contains the code, data, and assets used to generate 35 + data visualizations.
 The final deliverable is a PowerPoint presentation composed of approximately 33 charts and tables, summarizing key insights from survey responses and related reference data.

 ## Project Overview

-Survey responses are collected via Qualtrics and exported as CSV files.
+Input data are collected and exported as CSV files.
-Python scripts are used to merge, clean, and enrich the raw survey exports into a single analytic data file.
+Python scripts are used to merge, clean, and enrich the raw exports into a single analytic data file.
 R scripts generate formatted charts and summary tables from the merged dataset.
-Chart outputs are saved as PNG files and manually assembled into a PowerPoint presentation.
+Chart outputs are saved as PNG files or manually assembled into a PowerPoint presentation.

 ## Repository Structure

 ```
-Quarterly_Summary_Report_PostDP/
+Reporting Template
 ├─ Summary Report - R Charts/
 │  ├─ 00.
 Archive/
 │  │  └─ Archived or deprecated R chart scripts retained for reference